EasyAI/Simple-Binance-Trader/README.md

  - https://github.com/EasyAI/binance_api, This is the binance API that the trader uses.
  - https://github.com/EasyAI/Python-Charting-Indicators, This contains the logic to calculate technical indicators. (only the file technical_indicators.py is needed)

 Move them into the site-packages folder.
+NOTE: If you get an error saying that either the technical_indicators or binance_api is not found you can move them in to the same directory as the run.py file for the trader.

 Finally navigate to the trader directory.

 To set up the bot and for any further detail please refer to the google doc link below: